Gravitational-Wave Lunar Observatory for Cosmology: Science Case of GLOC

 At the detection threshold (SNR$~ \geq 8$), we find that GLOC can detect the mergers of neutron stars (NSs) and stellar black holes (BHs) to over 70\% of the entire observable volume of our universe ($z {\lesssim} 100$).
 This provides an unprecedented cosmological probe of the early universe, comparable to the 21 cm cosmology proposed from the far-side of the Moon \cite{burns2012astrophysics} and the cosmic microwave background (CMB) experiments.
 While we do not expect stellar objects to exist beyond $z{\sim} 70 $ \cite{Avibook}, even one such detection will violate $\Lambda$CDM cosmology \cite{Koushiappas_2017}.
 The measurements of stellar binaries at such high redshifts would also constrain the earliest stellar population \cite{Jani_2020}.

 With the low-frequency limit up to ${\sim} 0.2$ Hz, GLOC will start detecting the inspiral of stellar binaries a few months to days before their merger \cite{Peters1964}.
 This makes GLOC an early alert system for all coalescing \gw{} sources in the Earth-based network.
-Unlike other deci-Hz proposals (such as DECIGO), GLOC would continue to measure the binary all the way up to merger and ringdown.
+Unlike other deci-Hz proposals (such as DECIGO), GLOC would continue to measure the \kj{heavy-stellar binaries} all the way up to merger and ringdown.
 This ensures that for stellar binaries, (i) the detection radius in in GLOC is comparable (or better) to the most futuristic concepts proposed for space-based detectors, (ii) the overall SNR in GLOC is about an order of magnitude higher than next-generation Earth-based detectors on Earth, and (ii) the effective baseline $L$ of GLOC would become comparable to the Moon's orbital diameter around the Earth.
-While this study sets the high-frequency sensitivity of GLOC $(\gtrsim 100$ Hz) to be comparable to CE, this can be traded for a lower-cost design as most SNR is accumulated with the low-frequency improvements.
+While this study sets the high-frequency sensitivity of GLOC $(\gtrsim 100$ Hz) to be comparable to CE, \kj{a future study will explore the advantage gained simply from the low-frequency improvement of GLOC where we find that most of the SNR is accumulated, as well as has the most impact on sky-localization.}

 The typical SNRs in GLOC for stellar binaries from high redshifts ($z\sim3-10)$ would be ${\sim} 100$, thus the timing accuracy, $\sigma_t$, could be as good as ${\sim} 0.1$ milli-seconds \cite{Fairhurst_2011}.
 This combined with the motion of the Moon at ${\sim} 1$~km/s will reduce the angular uncertainty to $\sigma_\theta \sim 10^{-3}~\mathrm{deg}$.
 As a result, the sky-localization of stellar binaries from GLOC alone will be $\Delta{\Omega}\sim 10^{-5}~\mathrm{deg}^2$.
 In Fig. \ref{fig:sky}, we show this approximate constraint on sky-localization for coalescing binaries at different redshifts.